Baruch House Publishing

 When All the People Are Evil: The Example of Sodom

-Posted on November 28, 2020 by admin Posted in MB Leave a comment
+Posted on November 28, 2020 by rmd Posted in MB Leave a comment

 Chapter 18 of the book of Genesis contains the incredible story of when the Lord and his angels visited and spoke with Abraham.
 At that meeting, the Lord warned Abraham about the pending destruction of Sodom and Gomorrah.
 I was fascinated to see how William Tyndale’s translation of verse 21 made the meaning come alive.
 However, first it is necessary to understand his obsolete English!